Manaea, Athletics win 3-1, send Tigers to 100th loss

 TRAINER’S ROOM

-Tigers: Jordy Mercer (right wrist) went 0 for 3 after missing two games.
+Tigers: Jordy Mercer (right wrist) went 0 for 3 after missing two games, ending his eight-game hitting streak.

 Athletics: Ramón Laureano was given a planned day off.
 Laureano came out of Saturday’s game with cramps in his right leg, one day after coming off the injured list.